-Minerrale is a French writer and artist currently residing in Bruxelles, Belgium.
-No cats, no dogs, no husbands, she has all the time in the world to write, make art, and help others in their creative endeavours.
+Minerrale is a French writer and artist.
+No cats, no dogs, no husbands, just a rabbit helping her, she has all the time in the world to write, make art, and help others in their creative endeavours.
 Her main focus right now are bedtime stories for disabled children, and short stories for people with no time to read.

 That's what you can read anywhere I am requested to give an author's bio.